DavidResin/sitsitex/src/data/song_files/en.md

 She's up all night 'til the sun,
 I'm up all night to get some,
-She's up all night for good gun,
+She's up all night for good fun,
 I'm up all night to get lucky.

 We're up all night 'til the sun...